Veera93/dht-chord/README.md

 3. Start the emulator network using port 10000: python set_redir.py 10000
 4. Test the APK by running the grading script and pass the APK file to the program.
 [grading_script] [apk_name].apk

+##### For more information about grading and detailed instruction please refer the simple-dht.pdf